 - Board leadership outlines what they have heard as priorities and requirements for realigned plans.
 They present and discuss proposals for a realigned plan; identify potential refinements; and direct staff to prepare final plan/action for Board consideration in July.

 Pursuing alternative revenue sources

 Staff will aggressively pursue federal grants and other alternative revenue sources to help close the financial gap.
 We will join other agencies and allies in urging that federal recovery efforts and potential actions at the state level provide funding support for transit infrastructure so we can deliver our planned projects on schedule and maintain our place at the center of our economic recovery.

 Transit construction will help our economy recover

-Sound Transit is currently building more than 40 miles of new light rail track and 28 new stations.
-This construction as well as future advancement of other major projects under the realignment plans that take shape will help our region's economy recover from the COVID-19 recession, just as transit construction fueled our recovery from the Great Recession.
+Sound Transit is currently building 40 miles of new light rail track and 28 new stations.
+This construction will help our region's economy recover from the COVID-19 recession, just as transit construction helped fuel our recovery from the Great Recession.

 Family-wage jobs offered by Sound Transit's construction projects will help thousands return to the workforce, and in turn will support even more retail and service jobs in the community.
-As the economy recovers, investments in these new transit infrastructure projects could help deliver tens of thousands of daily riders to work.
+As the economy recovers, investments in these new transit infrastructure projects can help deliver tens of thousands of daily riders to work and other destinations.